Assoc. Prof. Veit Schwämmle

 For an overview

-of methods used in PTMomics see our review
+of methods used in proteomics, see our PTMomics review

 as well as our editorial about